 However, keep in mind that you must use either a completely new USB storage or a properly formatted one.
 Also, you shouldn’t use it for anything else (and never connect it to a computer that’s online).

 The biggest drawback of using a USB stick is that it might fail over time.
 Therefore, it’s a good idea to still have a paper backup as well.

 You can easily add another layer of protection to your flash drive backup by encrypting the data.

 FYI – If you use a hardware wallet, such as Trezor or Ledger, you can further improve security by using passphrase encryption.
 This adds an extra custom phrase to the recovery seed.
 Then, you will need both to access your wallet, so make sure you don’t forget your passphrase.

-Recovery Seed Phrase and Private Key – Storing Them the Right Way
+The Right Way to Store Your Recovery Seed Phrase and Private Key

 Although they’re very similar concepts, there are some basic differences.
 The most important thing is that you do not want to share either your private key or your recovery seed with anyone else.
 If someone gets access to any of those, they’ll be able to spend your crypto funds immediately.